 It made its way through a number of submissions and rejections until on March 9, 2014, I received an acceptance letter.
 The magazine is Neo-Opsis Science Fiction Magazine, published out of Victoria, BC, Canada.
 Below is the web site of the magazine and where you can buy a subscription.
 The magazine, Issue #25, is in print and available.

-Alien Alliance (working title)
+Carolina Dawn (working title)

 The infrastructure finally collapses.
 The government is still struggling to restore some semblance of order in the Capitol, but its influence doesn’t reach beyond the Beltway.
 Even the gangs and bandit bands are dwindling as they used up resources in and around larger cities.
 Paul and Amy are part of a robust, cooperative, Christian community.